Careers in Psychology Event & Open House

 Global Mental Health/Trauma and Recovery [back to top]

 Survivors of war, persecution, human trafficking, and natural disaster often feel the effects of such traumatic experience for many years to come, whether in their home communities, displaced within their home countries, or as refugees in the U.S. and other countries.
-MSPP’s new program in Counseling Psychology and Global Mental Health was designed to meet the needs of such survivors and their families – in the U.S. and abroad.
+MSPP's program in Global Mental Health was designed to meet the needs of such survivors and their families – in the U.S. and abroad.
 This presentation will describe some of the work MSPP faculty and students have done both internationally and domestically and will address the training the Global Mental Health Program can provide to students interested in working for nongovernmental agencies in developing or conflict-ridden parts of the world or with immigrants and refugees in the U.S.

 Facilitating College Student Development [back to top]